 THE FEWER INGREDIENTS, THE BETTER

 When purchasing any sort of packaged foods, be sure to read the ingredient list carefully.
 Health-washed labels such as "gluten-free" or "vegan" don't necessarily guarantee health.
 (I mean, cement is technically gluten free and vegan, but you wouldn't serve it for dinner, would you?)
 A good rule of thumb is to avoid anything containing more than five ingredients, along with any additives you can't pronounce.
-For an even more holistic approach, opt for the home-made version of packaged foods.
+For an even more holistic approach, opt for the home-made version of foods likes bars, bites, sauces, and dressings.
 With an abundance of recipes available online or even through Evoke's own Meal Planning services, creating simple, nutrient-dense snack foods are easier than you think!